 - Make sure you always get to the bottom of the problem.
 Ask the right questions and make sure you understand the whole situation before making a recommendation.
 Not listening and jumping to give an answer may lead a customer to not trust you and leave a poor review.

 - Follow up on your word - reach back out to the customer when you promise you will.
 Set a reminder for yourself or go offline until you have called them back.
 No call back is a common reason we see for poor expert reviews.

-- Always, always, always help the customer feel they have actionable next steps to resolve their issue, even if that is walking them through how to cancel their membership with 6ya.
+- Always, always, always help the customer feel they have actionable next steps to resolve their issue.
 Make sure you carry the tone of voice that communicates you can help them no matter the issue or if you can’t, you will direct them to someone that can.

 Best Practices for Managing Unacceptable Language from a Customer

 Give a polite warning, then tell them you will need to hang up if they continue.